Contomo/klipper-questionable-macros/continued-and-examples/README.md

 **Specifics/common mistakes to avoid**
 - `number`<br>
   number here refers to the type. `float` and `int` are numbers, `'0'` (the string) does not pass that test.
+- `sequence`, `iterable`<br>
+  they can both come across as confusingly similar, iterable just means "can you for loop over this"<br>
+  a small note that, strings are sequences. you can access characters in a string with list index,<br>
+  which is also why the `in` test works. `if 'ber' in 'num`ber`'`

 ---